foldways/foldways-api/README.md

 ## About Foldways API

+Structure prediction and protein design tools have become incredibly powerful over the past few years.
+An array of models now covers structure prediction, inverse folding, binder design, and stability prediction.
+Altogether, they have transformed protein engineering.

-Structure prediction and protein design tools each ship their own dependencies, weights, installation methods, CLI, I/O formats, and GPU assumptions.
+However, structure prediction and protein design tools each ship their own dependencies, weights, installation methods, CLI, I/O formats, and GPU assumptions.
 Running several of them has significant operational overhead.

 Foldways API puts them behind one REST API with a shared job model.
 This makes it possible to submit a workload, poll for status, and download results the same